 Do you know the signs of a brain tumor?

-Most of us are familiar with signs of a stroke and heart attack.
+You may be familiar with the signs of stroke and heart attack.
 But do you know how to spot signs of a brain tumor?

 First, it’s important to know that there are two types of brain tumors.
 Treatment of each varies.

 Primary brain tumors start in the brain.
-Metastatic or secondary brain tumors start in other organs, such as lung or breast and then spread to the brain.
+Metastatic or secondary brain tumors start in other organs, such as the lung or breast, and then spread to the brain.